OKEAMAH/Git/docs/protocols/005_babylon.rst

 will have after the migration.
 Wallets can either urge their users to migrate to use implicit accounts or can support implicit accounts as well as scriptful KT1s.

-The ``tezos-client`` has been updated to be mostly backwards compatible, and the below explanations are mostly directed at RPC users and the invocation of the ``tezos-client`` are given as examples.
+The ``octez-client`` has been updated to be mostly backwards compatible, and the below explanations are mostly directed at RPC users and the invocation of the ``octez-client`` are given as examples.

 To set delegate using the manager.tz script, one can use:

 .. code-block:: bash

-   tezos-client transfer 0 from <src> to <dst> \
+   octez-client transfer 0 from <src> to <dst> \
                --entrypoint 'do' \
                --arg '{ DROP ; NIL operation ; PUSH key_hash "<dlgt>" ; SOME ; SET_DELEGATE ; CONS }'